Valid Inference After Causal Discovery: Noisy Causal Discovery via Greedy Search

 The randomization scheme of \textsc{noisy-ges} is agnostic to certain graph-theoretic aspects of GES, including what constitutes a valid edge insertion or edge removal operator for a CPDAG and whether GES maintains a single DAG or a CPDAG.
 These choices likewise do not affect the implied max-information bound.
-For this reason, we skip these details in the main body and review them in Appendix \ref{app:ges_appendix}.
-The irrelevance of these details also implies that, one can think intuitively of GES as operating on the space of DAGs, rather than CPDAGs, and $(+)$-operators (resp. $(-)$-operators) as being single-edge additions (resp. removals) that maintain the DAG structure.
+For this reason, we skip these details in the main text and review them in Appendix \ref{app:ges_appendix}.
+The irrelevance of these details also implies that one can view GES intuitively as operating on the space of DAGs, rather than CPDAGs, and $(+)$-operators (resp. $(-)$-operators) as being single-edge additions (resp. removals) that maintain the DAG structure.